-How Down Payment Assistance Programs Work
+How Does Down Payment Assistance Work?

 Forgivable Loans (At 0% Interest)

-Forgivable mortgage loans are second mortgages that you won’t have to pay back as long as you stay in a home for a set number of years.
+Forgivable mortgage loans are second mortgages you won’t have to pay back as long as you stay in a home for a set number of years.

 This second mortgage will usually be large enough to cover your entire down payment.

 Deferred-Payment Loans (At 0% Interest)

 You might also qualify for a second mortgage with a deferred payment.
 These second mortgages are typically for a loan amount large enough to cover your down payment – and you don’t have to repay these second loans until you move, sell, refinance your first mortgage or pay down your first loan.

 Deferred-payment loans are never forgiven, so you’ll have to repay them if you ever leave your home.
 You’ll usually cover the repayment of the loan through the proceeds from the sale of your residence.